Table of Contents

 Seichim (or Sekehem) is possibly the most unusual of all the Reiki kinds.
 Instead of drawing its vibrational energy from Eastern sources, it draws it from the Ancient Egyptian goddess Sekhmet.
 It also incorporates the five Western elements to aid the patient's healing, chakra opening, and spiritual equilibrium.

-Seichim Reiki's energies are believed to be similar to those of a goddess: feminine, delicate, loving, but also destructive to negativity.
+Seichim Reiki's energies are believed to be similar to those of a goddess: feminine, delicate, and loving, but also destructive to negativity.
 Essential oils and symbols are used in the treatments, which gradually increase in intensity.

 It's thought to be particularly useful in treating people with mental distress, such as anxiety and depression, by clearing negative energy and allowing positive energy to flow in.
 Each treatment's effects are claimed to last four to five days.